 - Six Pack Downhill Group Rides – A Harrisonburg tradition since 1995.
 EVERY Friday in the fall continuing through the

 - Invitational in November.
-The Six Packs are not an SVBC-sponsored event.
+Not an SVBC-sponsored event.

 - The event is the most popular of the NUE Series and is a testament to the great trails that SVBC maintains.
 SVBC officially operates Aid Station #5 at the top of Shenandoah Mountain at the old Picnic Area during the event.
 There are many other great opportunities to assist including, route marking, pre and sweep riding, course marshaling, timing and help with Stokesville Campground preparation.
 Please email SMT via [email protected]